Duration: 90 minutes including question and answer session.

 Who Should Attend?
 CEOs, executive directors, fiscal staff, other senior management

 Federal grantees have numerous rules to follow when it comes to the strings that attach to their funding streams.
 Getting these wrong can have serious and costly consequences.
 Staying in compliance with all of the applicable rules and regulations, however, can be daunting, and the new Uniform Guidance has added some new considerations.
 From changes relating to procurement procedures, to time and effort reporting, indirect cost rates and cost allocation, and everything between, federal grantees are faced with new decisions and requirements to incorporate into their existing business practices and related policies and procedures.
 Accomplishing all of this correctly can be a big task, and before you get too far, now is a good time to conduct your own self-audit to make sure that you have implemented the new requirements correctly.
-Being proactive is essential in order to minimize of possibility of potential delays and interruptions to program funding, and periodic federal grants self audits can help to minimize this possibility by helping to keep you in compliance.
+Being proactive is essential in order to minimize the possibility of potential delays and interruptions to program funding, and periodic federal grants self audits can help to minimize this possibility by helping to keep you in compliance.
 Please join L’Kel C. Little as she discusses what steps your organization needs to take to conduct its own federal grants self-audit.

 WHAT YOU’LL LEARN